Trauma On The Pandemic's Front Line Leaves Health Workers Reeling

 His hospital treats a highly vulnerable minority population — where rates of obesity and diabetes also run high — meaning infected patients face an especially high risk of death.

-"We're very much in the center of the epidemic," says Schwartz.
+"We're very much in the center of the epidemic," Schwartz says.
 Overworked and burned out, hospital staff are all coping with horrific tragedies playing out multiple times on a single, 12-hour shift.
 "It is really a very horrendous experience that no one could possibly be prepared for," Schwartz says.

 Hospital workers around the world face similar, sustained trauma, and it's taking an emotional toll.
 A recent study underscored the severity of those risks: Half of Chinese health care workers studied who treated COVID-19 patients earlier this year now suffer from depression.
 Nearly as many — 44.6% — have anxiety, and a third have insomnia.